10-menachi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 11-lists
 lists all files, including hidden ones, in the current directory, the parent of the working directory and the /boot directory

+### 12-file_type
+prints the type of a file named iamafile which is in the /tmp directory